Dev-Sites/pixijs/v5-Creating-filters.md

 Also known as `pixi-v3 emulation` mode.

 Input, output and screen coords are the same in that case, and you don't have to use conversion functions.

-### Temporary renderTextures

-For multi-pass filters that were using temp renderTextures two times smaller than current resolution `filterManager.getFilterTexture(0.5)` fullscreen mode can be a problem.

-Consider we have screen width=1080, and input size is 2048 (min pow2 not less than 1080). `getFilterTexture(0.5)` will return texture of size 1024, and filter area has the same UV's on it.
-In fullscreen mode its 1080 vs 1024 instead of 2048 vs 1024.
-There's no guarantee that `getFilterTexture(0.5)` return texture two times smaller than the input, please use conversion functions in that case.

 ## Conversion functions